F-PMOR/python/README.md

  - exemple on windows : SORTDIR = HOMEDIR / "Download" / "test" -> c:\Users\username\Downloads\test
  - exemple on linux : SORTDIR = HOMEDIR / "Download" / "test" -> /home/username/Downloads/test

+2. you can change the behavior of the script by adding or replacing the FILETYPE dictionnary. (this one is a french one)

 ## usage
 just call the script.